liammaricato/planradar-tickets/README.md

 ## 🧪 Running the tests

-There's a simple script to put the test database up and run the full specs:
+There's a simple script to put the test database up and run the full specs.
+Of course, I suggest running it inside the `web` container we've put up.
 ```bash
 bin/test
 ```

 Once again, if you prefer to do it manually, you can always check out this `bin/test` script to see how it's done.

+## 📚 References
+- Pattern used for the commit emojis: [😍 gitmoji.dev](https://gitmoji.dev/)